FIGHT YOUR TICKET!

 How to Check if Your Florida License Is Suspended

 Finding out your Florida driver's license is suspended can be a nasty surprise.
-The truth is, your driving privileges can be revoked for reasons that have nothing to do with being on the road.
+Your driving privileges can be revoked for reasons that have nothing to do with being on the road.
 A simple oversight, like a missed court date for a non-moving violation or an unpaid ticket you never even saw, can escalate fast.

 That's why the quickest, easiest way to know for sure is to use the official Florida Department of Highway Safety and Motor Vehicles (FLHSMV) online portal.
 It’s a free and instant check that only asks for your driver's license number to tell you exactly where you stand.